- Home

 COVID-19 Testing

-With lower rates of COVID-19, high vaccination rates, and demand for rapid antigen tests (RAT) trending downwards across Ontario, the Province of Ontario has announced the discontinuation of the Rapid Antigen Test Public Distribution Program.
+With lower rates of COVID-19, high vaccination rates, and demand for rapid antigen tests (RAT) trending downwards across Ontario, the province of Ontario has announced discontinuing the Rapid Antigen Test Public Distribution Program.

 If you are eligible for molecular testing you are encouraged to get tested using a molecular test.
 Those who are not eligible for molecular testing may use rapid antigen testing.